MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/create-workgroup-cluster.md

 The following prerequisites must be met for your workgroup cluster to meet the criteria for an officially supported deployment:

 - All servers to be used as cluster nodes are running the same version of Windows Server.
-- All servers have a common primary DNS suffix.
-- Make sure that each server is added as trusted hosts.
-- Confirm that the fully configured solution, including servers, network, and storage, passes all tests in the cluster validation.
 - Your cluster must have one of the following storage technologies configured and available to all cluster nodes.
 To learn more about Failover Clustering storage requirements, see [Failover clustering storage requirements](/windows-server/failover-clustering/clustering-requirements#storage).
   - Storage Spaces Direct (S2D).
 If you're creating a Storage Spaces Direct cluster, see [Storage Spaces Direct hardware requirements](../storage/storage-spaces/storage-spaces-direct-hardware-requirements.md).
   - SAN attached storage.